Meta-communication: Ivan Pavlov: Context as meta-signaling about primary signal

 Ivan Pavlov had learned that the ringing of the bell signaled "food is on the way" in his experiment in which dogs were trained to salivate upon hearing a bell ring.
 This was accomplished by ringing a bell just prior to feeding the dogs.
 After repeating this procedure for some time it was found that the dogs would salivate after hearing the bell - without the need for food being presented.

 Something that is not often discussed in context with this experiment is the fact that the dogs would not salivate unless they were wearing a special harness.
 When exposed to the bell ringing without wearing the harness, the dogs did not salivate.
 The dogs only salivated upon hearing the bell while wearing the harness.

 The bell ringing was direct communication of information, but the context of the communication also conveyed information.

 Communication Theory

 The concept of metacommunication has also been related to Communication Theory.
 Mateus (2017), influenced by Derrida's Graphematic Structure of Communication, suggested to see metacommunication as a self-differentiating redundancy.
 The concept here "describes communication as an ad infinitum process in which every communication supposes always more communication.
 Metacommunication is the answer to the relationship level of communication and that's why we postulate metacommunication as a re-communicating communication" (Mateus, 2017).

 Self-referentiality in mass media

-In 2001 study, it was used to discuss self-referentiality in mass media covering politics and was explained as a consequence of the political public relations' presence in media themselves.
+In a 2001 study, it was used to discuss self-referentiality in mass media covering politics and was explained as a consequence of the political public relations' presence in media themselves.